jahid-razan/Dashboards/README.md

                         * ORDER: When the following two conditions are met:

                                 1. If a produt has ORDER QTY >0
-                                2. AND the product does not have a EOL/Disconnected (END OF LIFE) supplier The Order the product
+                                2. AND the product does not have a EOL(END OF LIFE)/Disconnected supplier The Order the product

                         * NO ACTION: If a produt has ORDER QTY = 0